 The Isle of Wight’s seaside towns and charming villages are generously stocked with places to eat and drink.
 In all, there are about 400 eateries competing for your attention on an Island which is only 26 by 13 miles.
-Expect buzzing seafront restaurants, outstanding gastro pubs and quirky cafes scattered along the coastal path.
+Expect buzzing seafront restaurants, outstanding gastro pubs and quirky cafés scattered along the coastal path - not to mention a whole host of superb vegan pubs, restaurants and cafés.

 For a cheeky tipple, order a Mermaid Gin, which uses local ingredients including rock samphire.
 The distillery near Ryde is open for tours.
 Fans of a good bottle of wine will also enjoy a tour of Adgestone Vineyard or Rosemary Vineyard which both make the most of the Island’s climate.